 I recall shopping with my mother for pants, and the saleswoman informing her they just didn’t have women’s pants in the store to fit my “big legs” – perhaps if I tried the men’s pants?

-And so began decades of wearing skirts and capris.
+And so began decades of self loathing.
+Decades of wearing skirts and capris.
 If I wore shorts, they were super long.
 I hated my legs.

-When I started rowing in my late twenties, I realized they were also strong.
+When I started rowing in my late twenties, I realized these legs were also strong.
 But this didn’t make me appreciate them any better.
 They were still huge.

 And then I started lifting, and eating better.
 My quads started to reveal themselves.

-I’d love to say that as they grew, so did my confidence… but while lifting weights has made them more defined – my legs are actually 3 inches shorter than when I started on this fitness journey.
+I’d love to say that as my confidence grew my legs gained size … but while lifting weights has made them more defined – the circumferences of my legs are actually 3 inches smaller than when I started on this fitness journey.